 “My Annual Über-Celtic Moment “

 Today the Church celebrates the feast of Saint Patrick (387-493), the patron saint of Ireland.
-It is on the Emerald Isle that the day was traditionally a religious holiday, when the bars would close and the churches would be full out of obligation.
-Only in recent years has the Irish feast seen a more rebellious spirit, complete with parades and green beer, which is definitely an American influence.
+It is on the Emerald Isle that today is traditionally a religious holiday.
+At one time, the bars would close and the churches would be full out of obligation.
+Only in recent years has the feast seen a more rebellious spirit, complete with parades and green beer, which is definitely an American influence.

 Growing up in a postwar Catholic environment, we were taught that there were two kinds of people; those who were Irish, and those who wish they were.
-There were the Irish nuns who favored the Irish kids, including the unforgettable Sister Mary Mel, who wasn’t above calling some miscreant a “jackass.”
+There were the Irish nuns who favored the Irish kids, including the unforgettable Sister Mary Mel (yes, her real name), who wasn’t above calling some miscreant a “jackass.”
 My own family fell into neither category.
 I came to dismiss the whole notion of St Paddy’s Day — indeed, the whole notion of being Irish — as a license for certain people to be more arrogant and obnoxious than they already were.